SMTG-Bham/easyunfold/docs/theory.md

 # Theory of unfolding

+Theoretical background of the methodology used in this package is available in the literature[^1][^2].
+Here, only a brief summary is given for brevity.

 Notation: $\vec{k}$ is the kpoint of the supercell and $\vec{k}$ is that of the primitive cell.

 Reference: [https://link.aps.org/doi/10.1103/PhysRevB.85.085201](https://link.aps.org/doi/10.1103/PhysRevB.85.085201)

 Each $k$ in the primitive cell can be mapped to that in the supercell where: